wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

 # Due Diligence Outsourcing

 We require KYC checks to be performed for each party as part of the onboarding process.
 Regular checks must also be in place as long as the party has active accounts in the system.
-Our due diligence outsourcing model is evidence-based, meaning that you can provide evidence for a KYC check along with the outcome from an external KYC provider or your own KYC integration.
+Our due diligence outsourcing model is evidence-based, meaning that you should provide evidence for a KYC check along with the outcome from an external KYC provider or your own KYC integration.

 Please note that due diligence outsourcing is only available for parties of type `Person`.
 Organizations are currently not eligible for this model.